27th Costume Designers Guild Awards

 The 27th Costume Designers Guild Awards, honoring excellence in film, television, and short form costume design for 2024, were held on February 6, 2025, at the Ebell of Los Angeles.

 The nominations were announced on December 13, 2024.
 Disney+ miniseries Agatha All Along and the drama series Shōgun led the nominations with three each, with Shōgun reserving two nominations for its costume illustration.
 The reality singing competition series The Masked Singer also received multiple nominations with two nominations.

 Winners and nominees

-Winners will listed first and in bold.
+Winners are listed first and in bold.